-- new land use zone(s) for approximately 48% of Precinct 47 to permit a broader range of business, light industrial, live/work and residential uses; - ensuring that the predominate focus will be on employment, with residential uses permitted on less than 20% of land within Precinct 47;

-- provision for creative industries; - maximum building heights ranging between 15 and 48 metres; - maximum floor space ratios ranging between 1:1 and 3.5:1; - acoustic design specifications to mitigate aircraft noise; and - requirement for 3% of all residential floor space (in the form of finished dwellings) for use as affordable housing.
+- new land use zone(s) for approximately 48% of Precinct 47 to permit a broader range of business, light industrial, live/work and residential uses; - ensuring that the predominate focus will be on employment, with residential uses permitted on less than 20% of land within Precinct 47, of which half will be in mixed use areas; - provision for creative industries; - maximum building heights ranging between 11 and 48 metres; - maximum floor space ratios ranging between 1:1 and 3.5:1; - acoustic design specifications to mitigate aircraft noise; and - requirement for 3% of all residential floor space (in the form of finished dwellings) for use as affordable housing.

-A Draft Development Control Plan amendment to Marrickville Development Control Plan 2011 for Precinct 47 would also be prepared by the proponent in collaboration with Marrickville Council following Gateway Determination, and would be publicly exhibited concurrently with the Planning Proposal.
+A Draft Development Control Plan amendment to Marrickville Development Control Plan 2011 for Precinct 47 has also been prepared by the proponent following the Gateway Determination, and is to be publicly exhibited concurrently with the Planning Proposal.